A Guide to the FMCSA’s New Entry-Level Driver Training (ELDT)

 A prospective driver must apply through the FMCSA’s Training Provider Registry (TPR).
 There, you can connect with registered training providers who are certified to offer the training.

-Once all requirements are completed, the applicant will be able to submit their certification.
-Records of all drivers who have completed the training will be kept on the TPR.
+When all requirements are complete, the applicant can submit their certification.
+Records of all drivers who complete the training remain on the TPR.

 Drive with ABCO Transportation